OpenCadia/OpenCadia/README.md

 ## Linux
 On Debian 10 and 11 and on Ubuntu, type these commands to install the requirements(on Ubuntu replace libgstreamer-plugins-base1.0 with libgstreamer-plugins-base1.0-0):
 > sudo apt-get install dpkg-dev build-essential libjpeg-dev libtiff-dev libsdl1.2-dev libgstreamer-plugins-base1.0 libnotify-dev freeglut3 freeglut3-dev libsm-dev libgtk-3-dev libwebkit2gtk-4.0-dev libxtst-dev </br>

-In some cases you also have to install the libnsl library.
+In some cases you also have to install the libnsl library.</br>

 > pip3 install -r requirements.txt </br>
 > pip3 install pyinstaller </br>
 > pyinstaller --onefile -w -i pyobd.ico --add-data "pyobd.ico:." pyobd.py </br>